 The Year 7 Core Subjects are as follows:

 - French, Japanese, German or Mandarin-Beginner or Heritage level

-In Year 8 students study History and Geography at present and are given the choice to continue their Year 7 language choice and an additional elective or select two elective from the list below:
+In Year 8 students add History as a learning area and are given the choice to continue their Year 7 language choice and an additional elective or select two electives from the list below:

 - Financial Literacy

 - Literacy and Language (by invitation only)

 - 20 Hour Electives with a design focus